Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks: State preservation via quantum error correction

-\subsection{Low-temperature Limit}
+\subsubsection{Low-temperature limit}

 In the single-qubit scenario, we employ the five-qubit QEC code to protect the initial quantum state from decoherence induced by its interaction with the environment.
-The study explores both weak and larger system–bath coupling regimes under different noise configurations.
+The analysis is executed for weak and moderate system–bath coupling.

-For the collective noise case, where both the system qubit and the ancillae are coupled to a common bath, we find that in the weak coupling regime ($\kappa=0.01\omega$), the QEC code significantly enhances the fidelity of the stored quantum state (Fig. \ref{fig3}(a)).
-Specifically, the fidelity exhibits a steady increase with the number of QEC cycles, indicating that successive rounds of error correction effectively suppress the decoherence and energy relaxation effects arising from the system–bath interaction.
-This demonstrates the stabilizing role of QEC in mitigating noise when the system–environment coupling is sufficiently weak and Markovian in nature.
-For a larger system–bath coupling ($\kappa=0.1\omega$), the qualitative behavior of the fidelity remains very similar to the weak-coupling case (Fig. \ref{fig3}(b)).
+For the collective noise case, where both the system qubit and the ancillae are coupled to a common bath ($T$ is identical), we find that in the weak coupling regime ($\kappa/\omega=0.01$), the QEC code significantly enhances the fidelity of the stored quantum state (Fig. \ref{fig3}a with initial state $\ket{0}$).
+The fidelity exhibits a steady increase with the number of QEC cycles, indicating that successive rounds of error correction effectively suppress decoherence and energy-relaxation effects arising from the system–bath interaction.
+We encounter a similar trend for a general qubit as an initial pure state, as shown in Fig.~\ref{fig3}b.
+This demonstrates the stabilizing role of QEC in mitigating noise when the system–environment coupling is sufficiently weak.
+Even for moderate system–bath coupling ($\kappa/\omega=0.1$), the qualitative behavior of the fidelity remains very similar to the weak-coupling case.
 Multiple QEC cycles still systematically enhance the fidelity compared with the uncorrected evolution.
-The stronger coupling leads to a somewhat faster decay of the bare (no-QEC) state, but this effect is largely compensated by repeated error-correction cycles, so that the net QEC advantage is comparable for both coupling strengths in the low-temperature limit.

 In contrast, for local noise, where the system and each ancilla qubit interact with independent baths, the five-qubit code provides no improvement compared to the uncorrected evolution, even in the weak coupling limit.
 The uncorrelated nature of the local environmental interactions leads to independent error channels that are not efficiently addressed by the collective structure of the five-qubit code.
 Consequently, the effectiveness of QEC is limited in this regime.
+This reflects a structural mismatch: independent noise produces multiple uncorrelated errors that are harder to correct, whereas collective noise induces correlated errors that are more efficiently captured by the code.